rickyHong/1Qbit-QEMIST-repl/README.md

 could be treated using multiple solvers), then processing these results into an overall output energy.
-Some electronic structure solvers use classical methods, while others use wrappers over quantum algorithms running on quantum computing emulators and simulators from quantum platofrm providers.
-The quantum solver backend layer implements a common interface over libraries, emulators and simulators of quantum hardware.
+Some electronic structure solvers use classical methods, while others use wrappers over quantum algorithms running on quantum computing emulators and simulators from quantum platform providers.
+The quantum solver backend layer implements a common interface over libraries, emulators, and simulators of quantum hardware.

-As OpenQEMIST includes a portion of functionalities incorporated in QEMIST, DMET is the only problem decomposition technique open sourced in our initial release.
+As OpenQEMIST includes only a portion of the functionalities incorporated in QEMIST, DMET is the only problem decomposition technique open sourced in our initial release.
 This release includes the Full CI and coupled-cluster with single and double excitations (CCSD) electronic structure solvers, as well as a quantum electronic structure solver based on the Variational Quantum Eigensolver (VQE) algorithm.

-On the hardware backend, this initial release is integrated with Microsoft Quantum Development Kit for running the VQE algorithm.
+On the hardware backend, this initial release is integrated with the Microsoft Quantum Development Kit for running the VQE algorithm.

 ## Contributing